 Strokes are a medical emergency, and urgent treatment is essential.
 Ischaemic strokes are usually treated with a combination of medicines to prevent and dissolve blood clots, reduce blood pressure, and lower cholesterol levels.

-Cerebrolysin is a mixture of proteins purified from the brains of pigs.
-Some of the proteins in Cerebrolysin are found naturally in the human brain and may help to protect and repair brain cells.
-Cerebrolysin is commonly used in some countries as a treatment for stroke.
+Cerebrolysin, and the Cerebrolysin-like agent Cortexin, are mixtures of proteins, peptides (short chains of amino acids) and amino acids (small molecules that combine to form a protein) purified from animal brains (cows and pigs).
+Some of the proteins in Cerebrolysin or Cortexin are found naturally in the human brain and may help to protect and repair brain cells.
+Cerebrolysin and Cortexin are commonly used in some countries as a treatment for stroke.

 What did we do?

-We searched for studies looking at the use of Cerebrolysin to treat acute ischaemic stroke.
+We searched for studies looking at the use of Cerebrolysin or Cerebrolysin-like agents to treat acute ischaemic stroke.
 We searched for randomised controlled studies, in which the treatment people receive is randomly decided, because these studies give the most reliable evidence about treatments.

-Search date: We included evidence published up to October 2019.
+Search date: we included evidence published up to June 2022.

 What we found